Circuit-killer/fpga-usbhid-host/README.md

 Keep the joystick plugged in, upload the bitstream over jtag and watch lower 4 LEDs.

+"usbhid_host.vhd" has debug output of its states:

+    dbg_step_ps3 (USB host state machine, about 40 states) dbg_step_cmd (Initialization command counter, about 10 states).

-In a second, machine states should advance from 0d=0000b to the final state 2d=0010b for "usb_enum_saitek_minimal_pack.vhd" example.
+In a second after start, "dbg_step_cmd" states should advance from 0d=0000b to the final state 2d=0010b=02h for "usb_enum_saitek_minimal_pack.vhd" example.
 If it stops halfway and final state is not reached, joystick surely won't work so try to disable or change some packet being send before that.

+"dbg_step_ps3" will mormally be in state 0x22 most of the time.
+"dragonrise" joystick will work for few seconds or minutes, when it gets stuck at state 0x26.

-When final state is reached, pressing joystick buttons should blink some lights in upper 4 LED bits.
+When final dbg_step_cmd state is reached, pressing joystick buttons should blink some lights in upper 4 LED bits.
 Check that pressing of the buttons drives LED without any noticeable delay.